Hassank455/vacation_tracking_system/README.md

 ---

+# 🧩 Use Case 1 — Manage Time

+This use case focuses on enabling employees to submit, track, and manage vacation or leave requests, while allowing managers to review and approve them.

+---

 ## ⚙️ Functional Requirements (Merged)

 1. **Rules-based validation engine** for leave requests (policy limits, balances, blackout periods, tenure rules, etc.).